numpy/numpy/doc/source/building/index.rst

         will be found automatically if and only if there are no other compilers on the ``PATH``.
 You can use any shell (e.g., Powershell, ``cmd`` or Git Bash) to invoke a build.
-To check that this is the case, try invoking a Fortran compiler in the shell you use (e.g., ``flang-new --version``).
+To check that this is the case, try invoking a Fortran compiler in the shell you use (e.g., ``flang --version``).

     .. warning::